The Chinese University of Hong Kong

 "CU Alumni Magazine" Video Interview: https://youtu.be/wdwFKN0_WX0(Chinese only)

-Published on "CU Alumni Magazine" Issue 113 by Alumni Affairs Office 2023
+Published in "CU Alumni Magazine" Issue 113 by Alumni Affairs Office 2023

 Read online: CU Alumni Magazine Issue 113 (Chinese Version Only)